microbrewerGM/Threat-Oracle/GIT_WORKFLOW.md

 3. Run linters
 4. Perform type checking
 5. Check for security vulnerabilities
+6. Verify user approval in the INTERACTION_LOG.md file

 PRs cannot be merged until all CI checks pass.
+This ensures that all features have been demonstrated to and approved by the user before they are merged into the main branch.

 ## Release Process